 - Certificates of occupancy

-If you're searching for records of permits from before June 1, 2012, you'll need to make a formal request.
+If you're searching for records of permits issued before June 1, 2012, or after December 2023, you'll need to make a formal request.

 How to request building permit records:

 - Step 1: Make sure the building records are not already available online.
-See the top of this page for how to search online.
+See the top of this page for how to search for records that may be online.

 - Step 2: Log in or set up a new online account in the Portland Public Records Request portal.
 If you have trouble setting up or accessing your online account, go to Step 3.

-- Step 3: Request the records online or mail us a uniform public records request.
+- Step 3: Request the records online or mail us a uniform public records request form.

 - We'll provide all available permit records that are not available on Portland Maps.